kxusx/paywall-remover-extension/README.md

 1. Click on the extension icon in the Chrome toolbar to open the popup.
 2. Click the "Modify URL" button.
-3. The current tab's URL will be modified to help bypass the paywall and a new tab will be opened with the modified URL.
+3. Voila, now you have the full article without the paywall!